60 BCE- Caesar enters into a business/political agreement with Pompey and Crassus, known as The First Triumvirate.

 Ceaser must pay

-Rather than returning to Rome as a citizen, Caesar marched his army across the Rubicon River in 49 BCE and into the city of Rome.
-This was, essentially, an act of war.
-Pompey, knowing Caesar’s military strength, fled to Spain and then to Greece where he was defeated by Caesar’s much smaller force at the Battle of Pharsalus in 48 BCE.
+48 BCE- Caesar does not want to return to Rome as a citizen, so he marches his army across the Rubicon River in and into the city of Rome.
+This was an act of war.
+Pompey, knowing Caesar’s military strength, fled to Egypt and was instantly killed.

 He's coming I must go!